Sarah Neate, M.Ed./Ed.S. (They/She)

 A Holistic Approach

-I believe healing happens across the whole system—body, mind, heart, and spirit—and in relationship with the world around us.
+I believe healing happens across the whole system—body, mind, heart, gut, and spirit—and in relationship with the natural world around us.
 My approach is deeply holistic and relational.
 That means I’m not just interested in symptom relief or surface-level change.
 I’m attuning to the deeper patterns beneath the pain: the nervous system's wisdom, the internal protectors carrying burdens, the emotional and ancestral histories you hold, and the systems of oppression we all navigate (like ableism, capitalism, white supremacy, and heteropatriarchy).

 I don’t separate the spiritual from the psychological.
 To me, spiritual inquiry can look like deep presence, awe, interconnectedness, ritual, silence, grief, play, or a felt sense of belonging in your own body or to something greater.
 Whether or not you identify with a particular spiritual tradition, I welcome all the ways you make meaning.
 We might attend to your sense of purpose, explore mystical or altered states, work with internal archetypes, or find grounding in nature, dreams, creativity, or the unseen.